- Department of Philosophy

 Students can begin specialized studies for each department in their first year

-While in the freshmen year of faculty of literature at other universities, students normally start their education from basic courses, Sophia Faculty of Humanities students will start studying their field of interest from their first year.
-Not only does it allow students to gain deeper knowledge, but also enables them to organize research that is best suited to their individual interests.
+While in the freshmen year at faculies of literature at other universities, students will normally start their education from basic courses, Sophia Faculty of Humanities students start studying their field of interest from their first year.
+Not only does this allow students to gain deeper knowledge, but it also enables them to organize research that is best suited to their individual interests.

 Acquire the ability to create your own words in a graduation thesis course

-All departments has a “graduation thesis” as a required course.
-Through the process of reading, analyzing, and re-telling the subject of research in one’s own words over a period of one to one and a half years, enables students to consolidate their knowledge with a concrete sense of accomplishment and to enhance their ability in a wide range of areas.
+All departments have a “graduation thesis” as a required course.
+The process of reading, analyzing, and re-telling the subject of research in one’s own words over a period of one to one-and-a-half-years enables students to consolidate their knowledge with a concrete sense of accomplishment and to enhance their ability in a wide range of areas.